- Please remove your pop up blocker prior to submitting the Declaration of Intent.

 Home School Students and Governor's Honors

-Home school parents and students interested in the Governor's Honors Program (GHP) should contact the local system GHP coordinator.
-For a list of local school system GHP coordinators and general information about the program, please visit the GHP web page.
+Home school parents and students interested in the Governor's Honors Program (GHP) should contact the Governor's Office of Student Achievement, the agency tasked with the administration of this program.